Monday, May 2, 2016

 I immersed myself at once in the vast study of Herbs, and haven't looked back.
 I've always been an avid reader and am heavily self-taught.
 I read Materia Medicas and other non-fiction for fun, and for hours a day.
 I've not owned a television during these decades, preferring to read on my favorite, captivating topics: Plants, Health, Philosophy.

 Back in '93 I also began ingesting the herbs, taking them all the time.
-So much so that a boyfriend at the time called me a hypochondriac because I took medicinal herbs daily.
-I guess he didn't realize that not only is there such a thing as preventative care, but also that regular ingestion of various plants is very good for us – we get different nutrients, tastes, and regulating and balancing effects from them.
+I have taken herbs almost daily for over 30 years now.
+Beginning largely as preventative care, but also regular ingestion of various plants is very good for us – we get different nutrients, tastes, and regulating and balancing effects from them.
 In other words, they aren't just for when you feel really unwell, though of course they are of benefit then too.
 There is a spectrum that goes like this:

 Food <------------------>Medicine<-------------------->Poison

 What matters is the dose.
 Herbs run the full spectrum.
-Almost daily consumption, as I have done for almost 30 years, is a healthy part of life (and also super educational for me in understanding herbs).
+This daily consumption is a healthy part of life (and also super educational for me in understanding herbs).
 Some herbs being more food-like, are consumed in larger quantities more frequently, others more poison-like are only administered to the right person at the right time.
 And still others fall somewhere in the middle...
 Being a trained and experienced Herbalist, I can help you determine which ones are right for you in this moment...

 For me, and this is something I recommend my apprentices do often, ingesting herbs is a great way to get to know them.
 So is growing them.
-I am not suggesting that you, as my Herbalism client, need to do this, unless of course you want to, but want you to know that I have done this a lot and still do; hardly a day has gone by since 1993 that I have not ingested herbs.
-The point being that not only is my knowledge from extensive study, but also from direct experience (either in myself or a friend or client).
+I am not suggesting that you, as my Herbalism client, need to do this, unless of course you want to; I can guide you in this also if so.
+Not only is my knowledge from extensive study, but also from direct experience (either in myself or a friend or client).
 In addition, I have spent the majority of my career directly involved with the living plants themselves, whether that is in the wild or in the garden, or that magic place where these two meet.
 I've done this either gardening at home, or as an organic landscaper (my main source of income, I currently own and operate a landscaping business – Metamorphosis Plantscapes).
 I know many herbs intimately from seed to harvest to herbal remedy.
 They are quite the teachers themselves.

 These fields of Horticulture and Herbalism may seem to not be that related, but actually they are completely related for me because I see the garden and the human body with a similar mindset.
 When care-taking either I look for places of balance/imbalance.
 I nourish the terrain to feed the branches/body.
 I look at the whole, not taking one part out and considering it separate, as nothing is truly separate in our world.
 I look for the root of any problems I see, rather than just putting a patch on the symptoms; I attempt to get at the cause and rectify things there – for good.
 I aim to create an ecosystem, whether it is a garden or body, that is healthy and vibrant throughout.
 The body and life itself, has an amazing, innate healing force within it.
 I attempt to support this and, as my Herbalism client, to support you, in having this flourish.